 Is there anything more sad than having to look at a nice big hole in the wall of your beautiful home?
 Probably not, but don’t worry, it’s really easy to fix.
 Learn how to fix all of your damaged walls with our easy guide on how to fix drywall.

-If you have no one running to your rescue, its time to start learning how to fix the toilet yourself.
-Its actually a lot easier than you think!
-So if you are witnessing a leaky flapper, bad fill valve, or overflow pipe a the wrong height, heres how to fix a running toilet.
+If you have no one running to your rescue, it’s time to start learning how to fix the toilet yourself.
+It’s actually a lot easier than you think!
+So if you are witnessing a leaky flapper, bad fill valve, or overflow pipe a the wrong height, know you can tackle the job.

 You may not think of it that often, but your furnace filter should actually be checked monthly, and changed immediately if its dirty.
-By replacing that filter, youll get better heating in the winter and air conditioning in the summer.
-Save your utility bills by learning how to change a furnace filter.
+By replacing that filter, you’ll get better heating in the winter and air conditioning in the summer.

-If youre a new homeowner, you may be a bit skeptical to start drilling holes in your wall.
-But with the right tools and guidelines, you can easily set up shelves free of worry.
+If you’re a new homeowner, you may be a bit skeptical to start drilling holes in your wall.
+But with the right tools and guidelines, you can easily hang shelves free of worry.
 Looking to get organized or creative with your decorating?
-Heres a few tips and tricks on how to hang shelves.

 Why scratch up the siding of your walls with the edge of a ladder when you can create bumpers instead?
 Find an old pair of sneakers with duct tape to the edges of your ladder, saving your walls when working on your latest DIY project.

 There are tons of simple projects that can help your organize all of your stuff in your home.
 From your garage to your kitchen and even your mudroom, here are 12 simple life hacks for organizing your home.